RHIT-CSSE/csse332/labs/lab00/index.md

 - Note that running `warmup` without any arguments will run **all** of the test cases.
 To run a specific test case, you can use `warmup <num>` when `<num>` is an integer that corresponds to the test case you want to run.
-Check out the `main` function `warmup.c` for the mapping between numbers and test cases.
+Check out the `main` function in `warmup.c` for the mapping between numbers and test cases.
-- Note that assertions in the test cases written will cause your program to fail.
+- Note that failed assertions in the test cases written will cause your program to fail.

 ### Running the grading script